raphnet.net banner

 Step 6: Have fun!

-Here are the joysticks that I use with this adapter.
+Here are two Atari style joysticks that work with this adapter.

 Here is my first adapter.
 It is built with the surface-mount PCB rev.C, a male DB9 and a couple of wires.

-I like to see how others build this project.
-Please send me your pictures and I will put some of them here.
+I seeing how others build my projects.
+Please send me your pictures and I post them here.

 Someone from France sent me those pictures which are an excellent example of how one can mount the circuit inside a Sega Master System controller: